tnguyen14/ievms/README.md

 ```

 You might see many SSH authentication failure warnings, and eventually timed out.
 This is expected.
 The Windows VM with IE should already been opened via a GUI with Virtualbox.

+### Networking

+You can access the host's network from inside the VM by going to http://192.168.33.1